am966/calc_s/README.md

 - seednames of data points
 - volume of supercell

 ```
 <surface>_A.csv
 ```
-Converged corrected denominator (also known as parameter A) in units of eV A^2 e^-1
+Converged corrected denominator of local softness, calculated as fitted parameter A from an exponential model (R scripting) using values of the denominator of local softness calculated using the xcorr code units of eV A^2 e^-1

 ```
 <seedname>_<charge>.den_fmt